pulseq/tutorials/README.md

 protocol and it will automatically read the Pulseq file `external.seq` in the folder `%CustomerSeq%\pulseq`.
 Refer to the Pulseq C2P documentation for further details.
+As for the Pulseq interpreter for GE scanners, Please go to <https://toppemri.github.io/> for more details.

 ## 2.3 Blocks and Events in Pulseq